Jeet0204/Fetch-Rewards-Machine-learning-Assignment/README.md

 4. Removing the Stop Words
 5. Removing the punctuation
 6. Performing differnt methods for document similarity like Jaccard Similarity and Cosine Similarity

+To run the code: Run FetchrewardsAssignment.ipynb file.
+No libraries need to be installed.